Jamalul Kiram II: Death

 Kiram continued to live in his residence at Maimbung for the remainder of his life, dying after kidney troubles there on the 7 June 1936.
-He did not have any son nor heir.
-Although he had seven daughters, no woman could be appointed as heir or successor according to Islamic law.
+Although he had seven daughters, no woman could be appointed as heir or successor according to Islamic law as he had no son.
+His youngest brother and Rajah Muda (Crown Prince) Muwallil Wasit was proclaimed as the new Sultan, but he was murdered before being crowned.